gator1/jepsen/postgres-rds/README.md

 So in the meanwhile, reducing the window for problems is the main practical step cloud or database vendors can do.
 We can use the Jepsen framework to assess the likelihood of this problem occuring under various circumstances.
-By doing so, we can take steps to make and measure mprovements in this area as well as compare that probability to competitive products.
+By doing so, we can take steps to make and measure improvements in this area as well as compare that probability to competitive products.